Tony Squires: Books

 Squires released his book Cracking The Footy Codes: A beginner's guide to AFL, league, union and football in 2009.

 Personal life

 Squires grew up in Caves Beach, a suburb of Newcastle, New South Wales, where he worked as a journalist for the Newcastle Morning Herald in the early 1980s.
 In the 1990s he wrote a regular television review column in The Sydney Morning Herald.

-Tony married his girlfriend of two years, public relations executive Kate Pascoe, on 28 November 2008.
+Squires married his girlfriend of two years, public relations executive Kate Pascoe, on 28 November 2008.
 He had separated from his previous wife of twenty years, with whom he had two daughters, in 2006.

-Tony is a fan of the St. George Illawarra Dragons and the Sydney Swans.
+Squires is a fan of the St. George Illawarra Dragons and the Sydney Swans.